genidma/teatime-accessibility/README.md

 ![Demo - gif format](./screenshots_demo_clones/new_demos_49/skins.gif)

 #### Statistics
-- the statistics section is powered by a local database in the form of a .json file
+- the statistics section (engine) is powered by a local database in the form of a .json file

 > [!IMPORTANT]
 > as with every other file related to this app, all of the data sits on your machine and no data is ever sent anywhere. period!
-- coming back to the statistics (stats) section (invoked from the dialog box or keyboard shortcut option), the counter stats section goes up by one entry, each time a timer concludes it's full cycle.
+- coming back to the statistics (stats) section (invoked from the dialog box or keyboard shortcut option): each time a timer concludes it's full cycle, an entry is logged in the engine
 - - A full-cycle is a successful completion of the duration specified for timer.
-Meaning that the cycle has not been stopped/interrupted by the user
+Meaning, that the cycle has not been stopped/interrupted by the user
 - as you will notice in the demo, the user has to refresh the ui in the  statistics section to see the updated data

 ![Demo - gif format](./screenshots_demo_clones/new_demos_49/statistics.gif)